Have you ever heard of Adenomyosis?

 It is similar to endometriosis, however, the cells that line the uterus grow into the wall rather than outside of the uterus.
 The cells respond to the natural order of the menstrual cycle and thicken, breakdown, and bleed.
 However, they remain inside of the uterus wall and this can cause inflammation and pain.

 A study has shown that adenomyosis may cause infertility problems.
 Information taken from the NHS reports that miscarriages and early deliveries may be due to adenomyosis.
 Everyone’s experience of adenomyosis differs, some experience mild pain and others can have extreme pain and discomfort.
-Around one third of women will experience no symptoms at all.
+Around one third of people with periods will experience no symptoms at all.
 It is possible to have adenomyosis and endometriosis.

 Chronic pelvic pain